 Considering the historic event unfolding over the last 24-hrs, here’s our quick personal review of the earthquake http://bit.ly/dHaJoG

-At 14:46 local time my casual in-difference changed dramatically.. within about 10-seconds.
+At 14:46 local time my casual in-difference changed.. dramatically.
 The standard side to side sway was far more violent and several vertical shudders had me standing and holding-on to my 36″ main-screen.
-As it increased, I managed to post this one quick Tweet via @video_link: Wow.. this is WAY MORE FREAKY SHAKER than the other day!!!!!! (we had above average quake March 9th).
+I managed to post quick Tweet via @video_link: this is WAY MORE FREAKY than the other day! (we had above average jolt March 9th).
 Looking out the home office window towards Mt.
-Fuji seriously fearing what I’d see.. whew = Ok.
+Fuji.. was Seriously fearing what I’d see.. whew = Ok.

-By about 90-secs, obviously not watching the clock, my near empty coffee cup had already splashed over and it finally tipped off the edge of my big heavy work station.. genuine panic sets in.
-As things tend to go into slo’mo at times like these, I was thinking ‘well at least the windows aren’t breaking’ indeed no broken glass here after-all.
+By about 90-secs, obviously not watching the clock, my coffee cup had already splashed near empty and it tipped off the edge of my big heavy work station.. genuine concern setting in.
+As things tend to go into slo’mo at times like these, I recall thinking ‘well at least the windows aren’t breaking.. yet’ thankfully no broken glass in the end after-all.

 Clearly this was not any given workday all of a sudden.
-The power had clipped off, I sent the wife an immediate text; “damn, SoftBank network is down.. voice too..
-F*ck” So, made my outside, like navigating through a not so fun-house ride, for a cigarette.
+The power had clipped off, I’d sent the wife an immediate text; “mobile network is down..” voice call.. f*ck.
+So, made my outside, navigating through a not so fun-house ride, for a cigarette.
 A zen moment smiling a bit-crazed to myself: “Looks like I picked the wrong week to quit smoking”.
 It seemed like things were calming down, comparatively, and power was back again in like 15-mins, so hit the TV.
 NHK was rolling scenes from their office up in Sendai, indeed a major event.
-As the reports started to trickle-in, epicenter was 8.9M, under 400km NE of Tokyo at shallow 24km, the warnings were blazing bright red across all channels for impending Tsunami.. #_#
+As the reports started to trickle-in, epicenter was M8.9, under 400km NE of Tokyo at shallow 24km, the warnings were blazing bright red across all channels for impending Tsunami.. #_#

 We’re about 20-min drive from the ocean.. and on fairly high-ground.
-I managed to get ahold of the wife via landline, she was Ok (whew) and sure there was no need to run.
-Then came a pretty strong 7+ after-shock, and another, in fact we soon lost count of how many over the coming hours with well over 50 in total now by some reports.
+I managed to get ahold of the wife via landline, she was Ok and ‘pretty sure’ there was no need to run.
+Then came strong M7+ after-shock, and another, in fact we soon lost count of how many over the coming hours with well over 50 in total now by some reports.
 A helicopter above Ishinomaki was streaming epic live footage of waves washing across the land, speechless knowing full well that so many people down there were fighting for, and losing, their lives.

 It was certainly surreal, sirens wailing here with choppers and C130’s from nearby Atsugi base overhead, this was really happening.. and I just wanted (not even remotely possible) to get to ground zero with my camera.
 Of course once the news hit CNN and BBC the contacts started – several hundred messages in-coming via mail, Skype, Twitter, FaceBook and Linkedin – many thanks to all for your thoughtful concern.. at times like this you know who your real friends are.

 By about 6pm.. it was def. (long-past) time for a drink.. or three.
-Started posting notes to all my profiles and checked on my close circle of contacts here to be sure they were Ok (whew) as well.
+Had posted quick notes to all my profiles and checked on my close circle of contacts here to be sure they were Ok (whew) as well.
 A steady stream of updates coming through, re-posted several, and finished-off what I could on my oh-so important to-do list from that innocent morning.